The highs and lows of a "table for one".

 It's not a big deal - I live by myself, I'm used to my own company.
 There's a luxurious selfishness to deciding when you want to eat, what you want to eat, and how you want to eat.

 I'm also very comfortable in going to a restaurant by myself.
 I travel a fair bit with work.
 I'm used to navigating places and experiences by myself.
-But even when I'm not travelling, I'm happy to go out to a restaurant for a meal by myself - sometimes it's a treat, or a new place that I'm wanting to try, but generally it's just because I can't be bothered cooking.
+But even when I'm not travelling, I'm happy to go out to a restaurant for a meal by myself - sometimes it's a treat, or a new place that I'm wanting to try, or maybe just because I feel like letting someone else do the cooking.

 I can always make myself look busy if I'm in a restaurant by myself.
 I rarely go anywhere without my laptop.
 There's always messages to catch up on, things to write, or articles to read.
 If it's the kind of place where it would be weird to pull out a laptop, I resort to writing stuff in my notebook - ideas for stories, notes on things that I'm working on, or just stuff that makes absolutely no sense when I try and read it back later.